 Another examination of 500 US businesses, found that teams that had more racial and gender diversity tended to have a higher sales revenue, more customers, greater market shares and profits than in less diverse companies.

-In the tech industry, where innovation is the key to survival, diversity can play a vital role since there is more likely to be innovative change from diverse knowledge bases versus homogeneous ones.
+Where innovation is the key to survival, diversity in tech can play a vital role since there is more likely to be innovative change from diverse knowledge bases versus homogeneous ones.
 The easiest way to get a diverse knowledge base is by having a diverse group of people.

 Just like it is in gardening: the richer the garden, the more you get you get out of it.